prescottprue/nodeDaux/README.md

 ### Planning

 **PHP** - Have php run directly in node instead of using grunt-php
+- [mdoc](https://github.com/millermedeiros/mdoc) May be the best solution.
+Structure will change, but it is written in node

 **Grunt** - Remove Grunt as a main dependency (should only be dev)
+- Shell command would only work with grunt?

 **Admin Panel** - Edit/Add content, setup S3 bucket upload, backups